excl-networks/strapi-plugin-ezforms/README.md

  - [ ] Add more notification providers
  - [ ] Allow disabling db write
  - [ ] Make emails pretty
- - [ ] Allow providers to be extenable on a per project basis (similar to how email providers work)
+ - [ ] Allow providers to be extendable on a per project basis (similar to how email providers work)
  - [ ] Allow selection which notifications are sent to which people

 ## ⭐️Did you find this helpful?